-One of the best risk management and competitive strategy a company can take is to diversify.
-Over the years, Nordstrom has diversified its business and building its brand at the same time.
+One of the best risk management and competitive strategies a company can take is to diversify.
+Over the years, Nordstrom has diversified its business and built its brand at the same time.
 In fact, compared to their competitors, this diversification has allowed Nordstrom to stand out among its faltering retail peers.
 For example, two of its competitors in North Texas, J.C.
 Penney and Neiman Marcus, have filed for bankruptcy.
-This duo of luxury retailers have proved that diversification is necessary.
+This duo of luxury retailers has proved that diversification is necessary.

 These are the way Nordstrom has diversified its approach:

 - Strong and growing digital commerce arm (as highlighted above).
 It was one of the earliest department stores to move into e-commerce.